NinkoHD/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Updated Alignment Route.
 - Updated Credit Route / Shopping trips to be more accurate and efficient.
 - Updated dialog for first HK-47 Encounter.
+- Removed looting MC's Armband on Harbinger, due to it not giving MC any bonuses.
 - Updated dialog during 'Ebon Hawk to Telos'; giving us +1 LSP (+1 more than previous iteration).
 - Updated dialog for Telos Station fast travel terminals.
 - Added new Goto's Yacht route found by Ninko (saves ~1 minute).